zoefraz/ts-clinic-website/_resources/tuberous-sclerosis-alliance.md

 website: http://www.tsalliance.org/

 # Short summary of the resource
-summary: The Tuberous Sclerosis Alliance (TS Alliance) is a national organization dedicated to finding a cure for tuberous sclerosis while improving the lives of those affected.
+summary: The Tuberous Sclerosis Alliance (TSC Alliance) is a national organization dedicated to finding a cure for tuberous sclerosis while improving the lives of those affected.

 # What order
 sort: 1